-Owing to the rapid rise in the worldwide demand for poultry meat, the efficient production of poultry meat has been an important issue [1].
-The quantitative traits such as growth rate and carcass percentage are important economic traits and critical factors to increase the poultry meat production [2].
-Traditionally, those traits were improved by breeding and feeding [3,4], however, their molecular mechanisms were not clear.
+Traditionally, these traits were improved by breeding and feeding [3,4], however, their molecular mechanisms were not clear.
 Recently, numerous genetic and functional studies are being conducted to understand the skeletal muscle development [5,6].
 This information could provide insights to improve the efficiency of poultry meat production.

-35 Muscle is an essential tissue that helps in movement and support of the body.
-It is composed of bundles of 36 multinucleated fusion cells called myofibers.
-Myogenesis occurs through myoblast fusion, which is initiated and 37 regulated by various transcription factors and mechanisms.
-Generally, myogenesis is controlled by regulatory 38 factors called paired box (PAX) genes and myogenic regulatory factors (MRFs) [7].
-The PAX genes act as 39 regulators of myoblast or satellite cell proliferation and differentiation during early myogenesis [8].
-MRFs are 40 composed of four genes (myogenic differentiation 1 [MYOD1], myogenic factor 5 [MYF5], myogenin [MYOG], 41 and myogenic factor 6 [MYF6]), which are the major regulators of muscle differentiation.
-They can even induce 42 myogenic differentiation in non-myogenic cells [9-11].
-Myostatin (MSTN), which belongs to the transforming 43 growth factor-beta superfamily, plays an important role as a negative regulator of skeletal muscle growth in 44 animals [12].
+Muscle is an essential tissue that helps with movement and support of the body.
+It is composed of bundles of multinucleated fusion cells called myofibers.
+Myogenesis occurs through myoblast fusion, which is initiated and regulated by various transcription factors and mechanisms.
+Generally, myogenesis is controlled by regulatory factors called paired box (PAX) genes and myogenic regulatory factors (MRFs) [7].
+The PAX genes act as regulators of myoblast or satellite cell proliferation and differentiation during early myogenesis [8].
+MRFs are composed of four genes (myogenic differentiation 1 [MYOD1], myogenic factor 5 [MYF5], myogenin [MYOG], and myogenic factor 6 [MYF6]), which play major regulators of muscle differentiation.
+They can even induce myogenic differentiation in non-myogenic cells [9-11].
+Myostatin (MSTN), which belongs to the transforming growth factor-beta superfamily, plays an important role as a negative regulator of skeletal muscle growth in animals [12].
 It is mainly expressed in skeletal muscles [13].
-Previous studies reported that various species with 45 naturally occurring mutations in MSTN and MSTN knockout models demonstrated increased skeletal muscle mass 46 [14-17].
-Keller-Pinter et al. demonstrated that syndecan-4 (SDC4) affects myoblast proliferation by modulating 47 MSTN signaling [18].
-Research regarding the relationship between MSTN and myogenesis has resulted in the 48 emergence of myoblasts as an important factor related to the development of the poultry industry.
+Previous studies have reported that various species with naturally occurring mutations in MSTN, as well as species with MSTN knockout models, have demonstrated increased skeletal muscle mass [14-17].
+Keller-Pinter et al. demonstrated that Syndecan-4 (SDC4) affects myoblast proliferation by modulating MSTN signaling [18].
+Research regarding the relationship between MSTN and myogenesis has resulted in the emergence of myoblasts as an important factor related to the development of the poultry industry.

-49 SDC4 is a heparin sulfate proteoglycan, composed of a core protein connected to glycosaminoglycan chains, 50 which are one or more long linear carbohydrate chains [19].
-It belongs to the syndecan family that regulates 51 integrin by interacting with fibronectin and signaling proteins found in the basement membrane [20].
-Like SDC2, 52 SDC4 is a glycosaminoglycan chain that attaches to heparin sulfate [18].
-Despite being the smallest protein in the 53 syndecan family, SDC4 has been studied the most.
-While its molecular mechanisms have not been sufficiently 54 established, SDC4 is known to affect muscle differentiation and production [19].
-Its important role in muscle 55 development, maintenance, and regeneration is being investigated pursued in mice, turkeys, and bovines.
-More 56 myotubes are formed when the SDC4 gene is knocked out in bovine muscle cells.
-Moreover, other studies have 57 shown that SDC4 knock-out causes muscle damage by reducing the number of satellite cells in case of disease in 58 mice and turkeys [21,22,23].
+SDC4 is a heparan sulfate proteoglycan, composed of a core protein connected to glycosaminoglycan chains, which are one or more long linear carbohydrate chains [19].
+It belongs to the syndecan family that regulates integrin by interacting with fibronectin and signaling proteins found in the basement membrane [20].
+Like SDC2, SDC4 has glycosaminoglycan chain that attaches to heparan sulfate [18].
+Despite being the smallest protein in the syndecan family, SDC4 has been studied the most.
+While its molecular mechanisms have not been sufficiently established, SDC4 is known to affect muscle differentiation and production [19].
+Its important role in muscle development, maintenance, and regeneration is being investigated in mice, turkeys, and bovines.
+More myotubes are formed when the SDC4 gene is knocked out in bovine muscle cells.
+Moreover, other studies have shown that SDC4 knockout causes muscle damage by reducing the number of satellite cells in case of disease in mice and turkeys [21-23].
 These results may support that SDC4 has an effect of inhibiting muscle development.
-59 And this inhibitory effect could be mediated by various genes and factors that negatively affect for the 60 differentiation, such as MSTN and fibroblast growth factor (FGF) [18,22].
-Therefore, the expression of SDC4 61 must be decreased during normal muscle differentiation.
+And this inhibitory effect could be mediated by various genes and factors that negatively affect for the differentiation, such as MSTN and fibroblast growth factor (FGF) [18,22].
+Therefore, the expression of SDC4 must be decreased during normal muscle differentiation.

-Although previous studies have actively investigated the role of SDC4 in satellite cells [21,23,24,25], research regarding its involvement in muscle differentiation is still limited.
+Although previous studies have actively investigated the role of SDC4 in satellite cells [21,23-25], research regarding its involvement in muscle differentiation is still limited.
 This study hypothesized that SDC4 plays a crucial role in muscle growth and development particularly through regulating MRFs.
-To reveal its effects on quail muscles, each of SDC4 expression vector or an empty vector (EV) was transfected into quail myoblasts (QM7) cells, and the differentiation of the cells was compared by analyzing myotube formation.
+To reveal its effects on quail muscles, either SDC4 expression vector or an empty vector (EV) was transfected into quail myoblasts (QM7) cells, and the differentiation of the cells was compared by analyzing myotube formation.
 Subsequently, changes in the expression of MRFs and MSTN in the cells overexpressing SDC4 were analyzed and compared with those factors in the control cells.